alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/tool-calling-errors.md

 });
 ```

 Next, set up a graph implementation of the [ReAct agent](/langgraphjs/concepts/).
 This agent takes some query as input, then repeatedly call tools until it has enough information to resolve the query.
-We'll use the prebuilt [`ToolNode`](/langgraphjs/reference/classes/langgraph_prebuilt.ToolNode.html) to execute called tools, and a small, fast model powered by Anthropic:
+We'll use the prebuilt [`ToolNode`](/langgraphjs/reference/classes/langgraph_prebuilt.ToolNode.html) to execute called tools, and a small, fast modelCOnfig powered by Anthropic:

 ```typescript